internship-team-ny/Redis-NLU-modules/README.md

 (storeTweet) stores an entire tweet just as it is passed to it.

-(storeTweets) stores a list of tweets
+(storeTweets) stores a list of tweets.

 (storeTweetsDetailed) stores only the given properties of a tweet, i.e. store a tweet's text and source only for example.
 The desired properties should be passed to the function as a list of strings with the name of the properties, e.g. ['text', 'source'].
 It thus takes as parameters a list of tweets and a list of properties.